AARP Hearing Center

 Background

 One indicator of sensible fiscal practices is maintaining balance between spending and revenues.
-Occasional deficits may be necessary.
-They may even be sensible to counteract economic downturns or spur growth.
+However, occasional deficits may be necessary.
+They may even be practical to counteract economic downturns or spur growth.
 Annual deficits are caused when spending exceeds revenue in a given year.
-They can accumulate into ongoing debt, the grand total of all past annual deficits and surpluses.
-During periods of low interest rates, government may have the capacity to handle high debt with relative ease.
-But higher interest rates increase the cost of debt.
+They can accumulate into ongoing debt.
+This is the grand total of all past annual deficits and surpluses.
+During periods of low interest rates, government may be able to handle high debt with relative ease.
+But when interest rates are higher, the cost of debt increases.

 Unsustainable deficits and debt can cause stress to economic systems over time.
 Eventually, they may undermine investor confidence in government bonds.
 Interest rates may increase, investments and productivity may decline, and economic growth may be undermined.
 Deficits and debts may force the government to cut spending and limit policymakers’ ability to react to economic crises.

 Federal policymakers face challenges in attempting to balance the budget.
-They need to adopt fiscal policies that cut the deficit to sustainable levels without risking economic growth or essential programs that serve populations made vulnerable by inadequate policies.
+They need to adopt fiscal policies that cut the deficit to sustainable levels without jeopardizing economic growth or essential social programs.
 Periods of solid economic growth are the most opportune moments to keep the national debt under control.

-During economic downturns, some states need new revenue sources to keep the budget balanced.
-These revenue sources can be temporary, one-time, variable, or declining.
-Such unstable funding cannot sustain vital long-term programs over the long term.
+During economic downturns, some states need new revenue sources to keep their budgets balanced.
+Policymakers often resort to temporary or one-time revenue sources for the additional funds.
+However, this type of funding is unstable and cannot sustain vital programs over the long term.

 PURSUING BUDGET BALANCE: Policy